syedhali/EZAudio/README.md

 // Example using an EZMicrophone, a string called kAudioFilePath representing a file
 // path location on your computer, and an iLBC file format.
 AudioStreamBasicDescription iLBCFormat = [EZAudioUtilities iLBCFormatWithSampleRate:8000];
-self.recorder = [EZRecorder recorderWithURL:[NSURL fileURLWithPath:kAudioFilePath]
+self.recorder = [EZRecorder recorderWithURL:[NSURL fileURLWithPath:@"/path/to/your/file.caf"]
                                clientFormat:[self.microphone audioStreamBasicDescription]
                                  fileFormat:iLBCFormat
                             audioFileTypeID:kAudioFileCAFType];